Siddharth10-git/oos-project-24BCE11352/README.md

-# The Open Source Audit Project — A Study Of MySQL
+The Open Source Audit: A Study of MySQL

-## 👤 Student Details
+Student Details

-* **Name:** Siddharth Patel
+Name: Siddharth Patel
-* **Registration Number:** 24BCE11352
+Registration Number: 24BCE11352
-* **Course:** Open Source Software
+Course: Open Source Software
-* **Project Title:** The Open Source Audit — A Study Of MySQL
+Project Title: The Open Source Audit: A Study of MySQL

----

-## 📌 Project Overview
+Project Overview
 This project is part of the Open Source Software course.
-It focuses on analyzing **MySQL**, an open-source relational database management system widely used in web applications.
+It focuses on analyzing MySQL, an open-source relational database management system which web applications frequently use.

 The project includes:

-* A detailed report covering origin, license, ethics, Linux footprint, and ecosystem
-* Five shell scripts demonstrating Linux and open-source concepts

----

-## 🛠️ Chosen Software: MySQL

-MySQL is an open-source database system used to store, manage, and retrieve structured data.
-It is a core component of the LAMP stack (Linux, Apache, MySQL, PHP).

----

-## 📂 Repository Contents

-OSS-Project-24BCE11352
-├── README.md
-├── SystemIdentiyReport.sh
-├── OpenSourceManifestoGenerator.sh
-├── LogFileAnalyzer.sh
-├── FOSSPackageInspector.sh
-└── DiskandPermissionAuditor.sh

----

-## 📜 Script Descriptions

-### 🔹 Script 1: System Identity Report

-Displays system information such as kernel version, user, uptime, Linux distribution, and license details.
-**Concepts used:** variables, command substitution, echo formatting.

----

-### 🔹 Script 2: FOSS Package Inspector

-Checks whether MySQL is installed and displays package details.
-Includes a case statement to describe the software.
-**Concepts used:** if-else, case statement, package checking.

----

-### 🔹 Script 3: Disk and Permission Auditor

-Analyzes system directories and shows their size, permissions, and ownership.
-Also checks MySQL configuration directory.
-**Concepts used:** for loop, awk, file checking.

----

-### 🔹 Script 4: Log File Analyzer

-Reads a log file and counts occurrences of a keyword (default: "error").
-Displays summary and recent matches.
-**Concepts used:** while loop, grep, counters, arguments.

----

-### 🔹 Script 5: Open Source Manifesto Generator

-Generates a personalized open-source philosophy statement based on user input and saves it to a file.
-**Concepts used:** user input, file writing, string handling.

----

-## 💻 Requirements

-* Linux system (Ubuntu/CentOS)
-* Bash shell
-* MySQL installed (optional but recommended)

----

-## 📖 Learning Outcomes

-* Understanding open-source philosophy
-* Practical experience with Linux commands
-* Shell scripting skills (loops, conditions, variables)
-* Insight into MySQL and its ecosystem

----

-## 📌 Notes

-* All scripts are tested on a Linux environment
-* Ensure correct log file path for Script 4
-* Scripts include comments for better understanding

----

-## 🚀 Conclusion

-This project demonstrates both theoretical and practical understanding of open-source software using MySQL as a case study.
-It highlights the importance of collaboration, transparency, and freedom in software development.

----
+- A detailed report which covers origin and license and ethics and Linux footprint and ecosystem
+- Five shell scripts which demonstrate Linux and open-source concepts

+Chosen Software: MySQL
+MySQL is an open-source database system which enables users to store and manage and retrieve structured data.
+It serves as a fundamental element within the LAMP stack which includes Linux Apache MySQL and PHP.

+Repository Contents
+- README.md
+- SystemIdentiyReport.sh
+- OpenSourceManifestoGenerator.sh
+- LogFileAnalyzer.sh
+- FOSSPackageInspector.sh
+- DiskandPermissionAuditor.sh

+Script Descriptions

+Script 1: System Identity Report
+The program shows system details which include kernel version and user and uptime and Linux distribution and license information.
+The program uses variables and command substitution and echo formatting for its operation.

+Script 2: FOSS Package Inspector
+The program first checks MySQL installation status before showing installed package information.
+The program uses a case statement to explain software functions.
+The program uses if-else and case statement and package checking as its main elements.

+Script 3: Disk and Permission Auditor
+The program investigates system directories to determine their size and access rights and ownership information.
+The program investigates the MySQL configuration directory.
+The program uses for loop and awk and file checking as its main elements.

+Script 4: Log File Analyzer
+The program reads a log file to compute how many times a specific word appears with "error" as its standard term.
+The program shows the file contents along with its recent matches.
+The program uses while loop and grep and counters and arguments as its primary elements.

+Script 5: Open Source Manifesto Generator
+Generat